 These tend to be overlooked since they aren't visible on your ad account dashboard.
 You may verify by navigating to your Facebook Ad Account > Rules > Manage rules.

 The issue above may happen on just one ad account attached to one specific Facebook page.
 If your Facebook page tends to leverage controversial topics and has a track record of getting reported as inappropriate (e.g. post taken down by Facebook), the Facebook algorithm will pay extra attention to your ads.
 It may turn off your ads if your ad receives a lot of negative feedback from Facebook users, before restricting your Facebook Page from advertising.

 3. Potential Meta Bugs / Glitches

-Back in April 2022, multiple advertisers found that their ads were turned off by Facebook over night.
-Adding to injury, a number of the ads turned off were some of the best performing assets.
-While there is no official statement from Meta, it is recommended to check your ad accounts at least 2 times a day (Morning & Before End-of-day) to avoid any bugs from ruining your campaign performance.
+Back in April 2022, multiple advertisers found that their ads were turned off by Facebook overnight.
+Adding to injury, a number of the ads turned off were some of the best-performing assets.
+While there is no official statement from Meta, it is recommended to check your ad accounts at least 2 times a day (Morning and before the End of Day) to avoid any bugs from ruining your campaign performance.